Corina

 accepted

-Peer Community In (PCI) Free Yes Yes by PCI Registered Reports Yes Peer Community In (researcher-run non-profit)
+Peer Community In (PCI) Free Yes Yes by PCI Registered Reports CC-BY 4.0 Yes Peer Community In (researcher-run non-profit)

 100% open access journals (in the DOAJ) at publishers that keep profits inside academia